venture23-aleo/verulink/docs/architecture_overview.md

 #### Notes:
 1. The Ethereum that wants to lock assets (on Step 1) are checked against blacklisted addresses for OFAC compliance.
-2. The address to unlock is specified on the message itself.
-So anyone is able to call the mint method and the locked asset will be minted on the right Aleo address.
+2. The address to mint is specified on the message itself.
+So anyone is able to call the mint method and the wrapped asset will be minted on the right Aleo address.
 3. Once minted, the message is marked as consumed on Bridge contract (on Aleo) and cannot be used again.
 This prevents double spending.

 ### Bridge Asset out of Aleo (Burn on Aleo, unlock on Ethereum)